jfcross4/stats/kaggle_lab.md

-Lab 6: Plotting, Grouping and Summarizing Kaggle Data
+Plotting, Grouping and Summarizing Kaggle Data
 --------------------------------------------

-This week's lab is the third lab in a sequence geared at helping you become an independent data visualizer.
-In the first lab, I gave you code to graph census data.
-In the second lab you need to modify that code to graph data of your choice.
+This week's lab is geared at helping you become an independent data visualizer.
 In this third lab, I'm hoping that you can acquire your own data, load it into R and then visualize it.
+I may give you two weeks to complete this lab.

 There are a number of good places to find data.
 Today we'll focus on Kaggle Datasets.